stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 02 - Introduction to CS7637.md

 ## Raven's Progressive Matrices

 **Raven's Progressive Matrices** were written in the 1930s to examine general intelligence.
 The test consists of 60 strictly visual multiple-choice analogy problems.
 These matrices range from 2x2, 3x3, to even a 2x1 matrix.

+## Principles Of KBAI

+There are several principles for KBAI:

+1. KBAI agents represent and organize knowledge into knowledge structures to guide and support reasoning.
+2. Learning in KBAI agents is often incremental
+3. Reasoning in KBAI agents is top-down as well as bottom-up
+4. KBAI agents match methods to tasks
+5. KBAI agents use heuristics to find solutions that are good enough, though not necessarily optimal
+6. KBAI agents make use of recurring patterns in the problems they solve
+7. The architecture of KBAI agents enables reasoning, learning, and memory to support and constrain each other